 Glass bottles and jars

 Such as sauce and jam jars and soft drink bottles.
-However, drinking glass or other household glass (such as a vase), Pyrex, and crockery must go in the general waste bin.
+However, drinking glasses or other household glass (such as a vase), Pyrex, mirrors, ceramics and crockery must go in the general waste bin.

 Aluminium and steel